harshuttamchandani/DSA-python-Code-and-Debug/README.md

-Trying to switch from cpp to python as my placements are about to start reasoning -: Bhai ne bola karne ka toh karne ka
+Trying to switch from cpp to python as my placements are about to start.

+reasoning -: Bhai ne bola karne ka toh karne ka